 5 steps for the perfect response – positive reviews

-Show how grateful you are for the customer who took time out their day to write nice things about their experience at your business.
-After all good reviews and high ratings serve as very powerful social evidence for potential customers and can influence them in their decision making.
+Show how grateful you are for the customer who took time out of their day to write nice things about their experience at your business.
+After all, good reviews and high ratings serve as very powerful social evidence for potential customers and can influence them in their decision making.

 One of the most important things is expressing gratitude towards those who left a poisitve review.